pinax-network/chains/docs/how_to_use.md

 #### Script: Index Config Check

 This script validates that every chain was placed in the `index.config.ts`, to be given a unique, prioritized index relative to other chains.
 If any chains are found in the `/data/chains/V2` folder but isn't configured in the `index.config.ts` file, it will throw an error and add those missing chains in the `missing` array of the file.
+For more info, please read [updating_indexes.md](./updating_indexes.md).

 #### Script: Graph IDs Type

 This script fetches The Graph endpoint of supported chains and updates our type definition for valid Graph network IDs.
+For more info, please read [retrieve_graph_ids.md](./retrieve_graph_ids.md).

 #### Script: Pinax IDs Type